 Once I found the center I placed the stencil 1″ above the bottom edge and apply a craft tape to hold it in place.
 I choose to keep the pattern in an upright direction but you could tilt or angle your stencil to add character if you like.
 Just remember it may make getting all the napkins laid out into a consistent pattern more challenging.
 I used a piece of craft paper to off load the excess paint on my brushes and keep accidental spills from occurring.
 Also remember to place a thick piece of cardboard between the layers of your napkin, not craft paper, to the keep the paint from bleeding through to the next layer.

 Now you are ready to start stenciling, I had two types of brushing since I had never stenciled on a napkin or cloth before.
 I had a regular stencil brush and an artist paint brush.
 I will say I ended up using both, but I used the stencil brush for the majority of filling out the stencil.
 Then went back with an artist paint brush afterwards to do touch ups.
 Once you have completed all the red sections, go wash your brush while giving the napkins a few minutes to dry and on to your green stem.
 Once the green stem is complete you can lift your stencil to see your handy work.
 As you can see it was not a perfect trail run, but this is where the artist brushes come into to play.
-You can clean up a few of the edges and fill in some of the spaces that are lighter now that you have a frame work to guide you.
+You can clean up a few of the edges and fill in some of the spaces that are lighter now that you have a framework to guide you.
 I also liked the the stem painted a solid green and felt like it added a bit of character, so I painted it completely.
 Just remember it is your design, so you can do what makes you happy and makes your heart sing.
 Once you get the designs the way you like it you will want to find a spot to hang them to dry for 24 hours.
 Then to permanently set the pattern you will want to iron the paint in on low heat with a clean white cloth separating the painted napkin and iron.
 After you have done this step, your napkin patterns are set and ready for everyday use.
 Now off you go, you can now have fun creating that perfect tablescape you were imagining, now that you have created the perfect napkins that will add the one of kind special detail that make all the difference.
 You can see how the napkins look on my Easter table at my Bunnies In The Berry Patch post, but here is a little peak.

 PIN ME for later and be sure to follow us on Pinterest at Jen @ JENRON DESIGNS